Xerovoxx98/FileJumpSync/README.md

 A folder Sync client for FileJump https://filejump.com/ to run in a Docker container.

 # Current Features
-Windows Support
-- Add Files
-- Remove files
+One Way Synchronization.
-- File System Watching
+  - File Watching and Uploading, no deletion, no modification.